wolfgangmeyers/bloxcode/readme.md

 for the same thing before me.

 ## How does it work?
-Bloxcode is made up of three components:
+Bloxcode is made up of two components:

 * A Roblox Studio plugin that manages scripts
-* A web site that exposes a Blockly interface where a user can write scripts
+* A desktop application that exposes a visual programming interface
-* A backend service that allows the other two components to communicate

-### Roblox studio plugin

-The [Sync.lua](./Sync.lua) script, once installed as a plugin, will prompt the user to open up www.bloxcode.studio and enter a code.
-Once the code is entered into the website and it establishes communication with the plugin, the popup will disappear and scripts can be managed from the Bloxcode UI.
-If the connection fails for some reason, the plugin will prompt the user again with a new code to connect.
+Once the plugin is installed in Roblox Studio, if both Bloxcode and Roblox studio are started, they will remain in sync.

 Installation: